 Q Fever can be acquired from the air.
-Humans catch it from animals.
-Domestic and wild animals are infected, sometimes without any apparent signs of infection.
-The disease is caused by a germ called Coxiella Burnetti.
+People catch it from animals.
+Domestic and wild animals can be infected, without any apparent signs of infection.
+The germ called Coxiella Burnetti.
 Q Fever occurs almost everywhere in the world.
-In Australia, cattle, sheep and goats are the main resevoir, although bandicoots, kangaroos and dogs can be infected.
-In Canada Q Fever has occurred from exposure to cats and rabbits.
+In Australia, cattle, sheep and goats are the main reservoir, although bandicoots, kangaroos and dogs can be infected.
+In Canada, Q Fever has occurred from exposure to cats and rabbits.
 Man can be infected with the germ (Coxiella Burnetti) following contact with infected animals or products from these animals, urine, faeces or milk birth products.

 The Q Fever germ is very tough and can survive in dust formed from contaminated animal products.
 Infected dust may settle on the ground, or on wool, hides, clothing, straw etc, and then be disturbed by movement or wind.
 Infection may also be acquired from drinking unpasteurised milk.